gcheliz/tictactoe-symfony-ddd/README.md

 Copyright
 -----------

-The command line game is based on command line ANNTicTacToe repo:
+The command line interface of this game is based on this repo:

     https://github.com/PHPGames/FANNTicTacToe